-If you’re new to running, the weeks of training ahead may seem daunting – read on to find out how to help your TCS London Marathon training go as smoothly as possible.
+If you’re new to marathons, the weeks of training that build up to your 26.2-mile challenge may seem daunting – but they needn't feel that way.
+Read on to find out how to help your TCS London Marathon training go as smoothly as possible.

 Ready?